 University of St Andrews

-He joined St Andrews in 2015 from the Scottish Government, where he had spent five years as the Chief Procurement Officer and Commercial Director, leading the transformation of public procurement.
-Originally trained as a historian at Pembroke College, Cambridge, Alastair joined the civil service fast stream in 1986, and served in a variety of posts in Ministry of Defence and the Foreign Office, including secondments to the private sector and the UN peacekeeping force in the former Yugoslavia.
+Originally trained as a historian, Alastair joined the UK civil service fast stream in 1986, and served in a variety of posts in Ministry of Defence and the Foreign Office, including secondments to the private sector and the UN peacekeeping force in the former Yugoslavia.
 In 1996, he left the UK civil service to work as a private secretary to NATO’s Secretary General in Brussels, advising on NATO enlargement, relations with the former Soviet Union, and refugee issues during the Kosovo crisis.
-In 2001, he was recruited as a Senior Civil Servant and moved to Scotland where postings included running Educational Analytical Services, Change Management, Police Policy and as Corporate Services Director in the Scottish Prison Service.
+In 2001, he was recruited as a Senior Civil Servant and moved to Scotland.
+Before taking up his post as Chief Procurement Officer and Commercial Director in 2009, his postings included running Educational Analytical Services, Change Management, Police Policy and as Corporate Services Director in the Scottish Prison Service.

 In his senior position at St Andrews since 2015, Alastair has reformed corporate governance and compliance, working collaboratively to embed robust performance and risk management systems, and to deliver a range of business transformation programmes.
 He remains an influential advocate of procurement reform as a strategic enabler of policy development and public service delivery.